WSTG - Latest

 DNS Inverse Queries

 This process is similar to the previous one, but relies on inverse (PTR) DNS records.
 Rather than requesting a zone transfer, try setting the record type to PTR and issue a query on the given IP address.
-If the testers are lucky, they may get back a DNS name entry.
+If the testers are fortunate, they may receive a DNS name entry in response.
 This technique relies on the existence of IP-to-symbolic name maps, which is not guaranteed.

 Web-based DNS Searches